AI Generation

 AI Texture Generator Guide for Seamless Surface Creation visual walkthrough for Selection Discipline: Check tile edges, Check readability at distance, Check palette fit

 Users often overcomplicate prompts because they are trying to compensate for a missing baseline.
 They pile up adjectives, mood words, and contradictory traits in one sentence, then wonder why the output drifts.
 In practice, shorter and clearer prompts usually work better once the preset has done its job.
-You are refining the material, not writing a miniature novel about it.
+You are refining the material preset, not writing a miniature novel about it.

 How to use style, scale, and variation without losing control